by Christopher Dow

-Lavaca County, created in 1846 and named for the Lavaca River, is the southernmost on our journey along Texas State Highway 95.
-Comprising 971 square miles, it has three cities—Yoakum, Shiner, and Halletsville, which is the county seat.
-Of these, both Yoakum and Shiner are on SH 95.
+Lavaca County, created in 1846 and named for the Lavaca River, comprises 971 square miles.
+It has three cities—Yoakum, Shiner, and Halletsville, which is the county seat.
 The population of the county grew from 1,571 in 1850 to a peak of 28,964 in 1920 but declined gradually after that.
 The 2010 Census put it at 19,263.
 The county’s principal waterways are the Lavaca and Navidad Rivers, neither of which is navigable this far inland.

 The vegetation over this soil, especially in the northern part of the county, is typical of the Blackland Prairie, while to the south it is Post Oak Savannah.
 Both regions are covered in tall grasses and various sorts of trees, including mesquite, oak, pecan, and elm.
 Beneath are oil and gas.